 New Public Art Animates Entry into Charlotte’s West End

-(CHARLOTTE, N.C.) -- “Passing Through Light,” a new work of public art using LED technology and located at the I-77 and West Trade Street underpass, is serving as a visual and dynamic gateway for vehicles and pedestrians as they enter and exit the city of Charlotte’s Historic West End.
+Charlotte, N.C.
+(March 15, 2012) -- “Passing Through Light,” a new work of public art using LED technology and located at the I-77 and West Trade Street underpass, is serving as a visual and dynamic gateway for vehicles and pedestrians as they enter and exit the city of Charlotte’s Historic West End.
 The artwork was created by Austrian artist Erwin Redl.

 The artwork consists of three sequences of light that slowly loops through a color gradient.
 The sequences are five minutes.
 In the first sequence, the colors loop from midnight blue to white to yellow to maroon and back to midnight blue.
 The viewers experience the deep psychological impact of each single color.
 The second sequence displays a segment of the color gradient along the bridge and slowly loops through the whole color cycle.
 The round spot lights on the slope show the complimentary color of the gradient.
 The viewers experience the physical draw between the colors visible simultaneously.
 Throughout the third sequence the lights on the ceiling truss project an animated blue wave.
 The round spots lights and the slope cycle through yellow and white at the same tempo as the blue ceiling wave.
 The viewers experience the horizontal and static color shift within the gold-blue color scheme of Johnson C. Smith University.

 “The utilitarian character of the bridge presented unexpected possibilities for people to encounter art without the often perceived emotional barrier when entering traditional art venues like museums or galleries,” said Redl.
 “The fleeting moment of driving or walking through the installation becomes a transformative moment to open up our eyes and perceive our environment more intensely.
 Through the installation’s uplifting character, the visitors enjoy a brief moment of unencumbered pleasure.”